 Where: Kharkov, UKRAINE

-I was told that I would get a job in the company where I worked as intern but it took two months after graduation for the company to bring me on board.
-The company name was "Zavod imeni Shevchenko" (in English it translates like Plant named after Shevchenko).
-USSR was already collapsed and the company that had used to produce high-tech goods for USSR Department Of Defense was in economic crisis trying to stay afloat by producing systems for automatic control over power station components.
+I was told that I would get a job in a big factory where I worked as an intern before graduation but it took two months for them to bring me on board.
+The factory name was "Zavod imeni Shevchenko".
+That factory used to design and produce high-tech goods for USSR Department Of Defense and after USSR collapse they tried to shift the production focus so they were trying different projects to enter private sector.
 I was assigned to work on the project to automate small heaters for home owners.
-Since I knew English language I was "awarded" a monthly salary bonus in the amount of 10 HRN (hrivnya) - equivalent to less then 3 US dollars :) So I did not like an idea to live almost beyond the poverty line and started actively searching for a job
+Since I knew English language I was "awarded" a monthly salary bonus in the amount of 10 HRN (hrivnya) - equivalent to less then 3 US dollars :) No wonder I continued to look for another job.

 Carreer change